yokolet's notelets

 Output: false

+This problem is a simple string traversal of a pair.
 Take two words pair one by one.
 Find the index of the first mismatch characters.
-The previous word’s mismatch character index should be smaller if the string is valid.
-We should consider one more case.
-If one is a substring of another, the previous word’s length should be shorter.
-If the conditions don’t meet, given word list is invalid.
+The given character order matters.
+The previous word’s mismatch character index should be smaller in the given order string to be valid.
+The edge case is: one is a substring of another.
+In this case, the previous word’s length should be shorter.

 Solution